DepressionCenter/MTC-Internal-Tools-and-Automation/Shell Scripts/README.md

 ![Depression Center Logo](https://github.com/DepressionCenter/.github/blob/main/images/EFDCLogo_375w.png "depressioncenter.org")

-# Batch Scripts
+# Shell Scripts

 ## Description
 This directory contains Unix/Linux shell scripts scripts (Bash) for various uses cases, such as calling APIs in bulk.
-These scripts can be used to automate certain tasks via Windows Task Manager.
+These scripts can be used to automate certain tasks via Docker containers, Cron scheduler, or other scripts.

 ## Quick Start Guide
 + Navigate to each sub-directory
 + Follow the instructions in the individual README.md file
 + For the most part, you can run the .sh file directly by downloading and double-cliking it.
-Some scripts may also have a -Config.txt or -Config.json file, which you need to download to the same directory as the .bat file and edit the contents.
+Some scripts may also have a -Config.txt or -Config.json file, which you need to download to the same directory as the .sh file and edit the contents.

 ## Documentation